TCGxBill/HMM/README.md

     END;
     $$;

-    -- This function allows an admin to delete a team.
+    -- This function allows an admin to PERMANENTLY delete a team and free up their email.
     CREATE OR REPLACE FUNCTION delete_team(p_user_id UUID)
     RETURNS void
     LANGUAGE plpgsql
+    SECURITY DEFINER
+    SET search_path = public
     AS $$
     DECLARE
         requesting_user_role TEXT;
     BEGIN
-        -- Check if the user calling this function is an admin SELECT role INTO requesting_user_role FROM public.users WHERE id = auth.uid();
+        -- First, verify the calling user IS an admin from our public.users table.
+        SELECT role INTO requesting_user_role FROM public.users WHERE id = auth.uid();

-        IF requesting_user_role = 'admin' THEN
+        IF requesting_user_role <> 'admin' THEN
-            -- If admin, proceed to delete the user from the master auth table.
-            -- The 'ON DELETE CASCADE' in our table definitions will handle cleanup.
-            DELETE FROM auth.users WHERE id = p_user_id;
-        ELSE
-            -- If not an admin, raise an error.
             RAISE EXCEPTION 'You do not have permission to delete a team.';
         END IF;

+        -- If the check passes, proceed with the permanent deletion.
+        -- This function PERMANENTLY deletes the user and all their data, allowing the email to be reused.
+        PERFORM auth.admin_delete_user(p_user_id);
     END;
     $$;